tzebrowski/ObdMetrics/README.md

 ```

-### Multiple decoders for same PID
+### Multiple decoders for the same PID

 You can add multiple decoders for single PID.
-In the example bellow there 2 decoders for PID 0115.
+In the example bellow there are 2 decoders for PID 0115.
 One that calculates AFR, and second one shows Oxygen sensor voltage.

 ```